fcoggins/travelling-saleswoman/README.md

   cities.
 The JSON request sent latitude and longitude for the city.
 The returned data included total road distance between the endpoints and encoded polyline data to use for drawing the route and is stored in a PostgreSQL database.
-Thredaing is used to load data in the background at runtime.</p></li>
+Threading is used to load data in the background at runtime.</p></li>
 <p>Results show total tour miles and tour cost assuming $.56 per mile to
   drive and $30/hour for our saleswomn's time.